punithg/gl/README.md

 * Run using ```mvn spring-boot:run```  (If port 8080 is occupied by other app, clear the port using ```fuser -k 8080/tcp```)
 * Once the application has started, use the above postman link to import the API collection
 * Change the server IP to ```http://localhost:8080```
+* Run the APis with the test body added